-Portuguese is the fifth most-spoken language in the world and the third most-spoken language in the Western world.
-There are more than 260 million speakers.
+Portuguese is the fifth most spoken language in the world and the third most spoken language in the Western world.
+There are over 260 million speakers.

-There are many Brazilian communities in the United States, including Los Angeles, New York, Boston, Miami, Atlanta and other areas (see the Language Map of the Modern Language Association www.mla.org/map_main).
-Whether you aspire to become a lawyer, doctor, psychologist, business owner or educator, learning Portuguese allows you an opportunity to serve these communities in your future profession.
-Some interesting points about Brazil:
+There are many Brazilian communities in the United States, including Los Angeles, New York, Boston, Miami, Atlanta, and other areas (see the Language Map of the Modern Language Association www.mla.org/map_main).
+Learning Portuguese would allow you to serve these communities in your future profession, whether you will be a lawyer, a doctor, a psychologist, a business owner, or an educator.

-- Brazil’s economy is the seventh largest in the world, and it encompasses services, manufacturing, mining and agricultural sectors.
+- Brazil’s economy is the 7th largest in the world and it encompasses services, manufacturing, mining, and agricultural sectors

-- Brazil is the ninth largest producer of oil and a leading producer of ethanol.
-It is also a leader in agricultural research.
+- Brazil is the 9th largest producer of oil and a leading producer of ethanol.
+It is also a leader in agricultural research

 - The U.S. Department of State has declared Portuguese a strategic language